 9. Satisfy CPR requirements (Refer to CCP Application Packet).

 The number of students in the CCP program is limited by spaces available for clinical experience in affiliated hospitals and EMS provider organizations.
 Enrollment is available on a first come first served basis.

 UNIFORMS AND OTHER SUPPLIES Students enrolled in EMSP courses must wear a uniform to class and clinical rotations.
-Uniform requirements are outlined in the application packets for each level.
-The purchase of a stethoscope is also required.
-The cost of uniforms and equipment is not included in any of the College fees.
+Uniform and supply requirements are outlined in the application packets for each level.
+The cost of uniforms and supplies is not included in any of the College fees.

 PROFESSIONAL LIABILITY INSURANCE Students will be assessed a professional liability insurance fee when they enroll in their first EMSP clinical course during an academic year.
 This fee will cover the cost of malpractice insurance coverage for the remainder of that academic year.

 HEALTH INSURANCE EMS Students are at risk for injury and disease.
 Students are encouraged to obtain health insurance.
 The liability insurance policy is not health insurance and does not provide access to medical care in case of injury or illness.